AEW Rampage lineup: The card for Friday's show - Pro Wrestling Dot Net

 The following matches are were taped for Friday’s edition of the AEW Rampage television show.

+-“Private Party” Marq Quen and Isiah Kassidy vs. Dave Dawson and Zane Dawson

-Powell’s POV: Rampage was taped on Wednesday in Greenville, South Carolina at Bon Secours Wellness Arena.
+Powell’s POV: Rampage was taped on Wednesday in Winston-Salem, North Carolina at LJVM Coliseum.
 Rampage airs Fridays at 9CT/10ET on TNT.
 Don Murphy’s reviews are available after the show airs.

 Be the first to comment